Shababnikim

 Shababnikim (Hebrew: שבאבניקים) is an Israeli television comedy series that aired on HOT in 2017 and 2018.
 The show includes 28 episodes, each around 30 minutes, focused on lives of four Haredi Jewish Yeshiva students.
 In January 2021, the first season began streaming internationally with English subtitles under the title The New Black.
 As of May 2023, the series airs on Israeli streaming television service ChaiFlicks.

 It is named after the Hebrew term shababnik, which is used in Israel to describe a "trouble maker yeshiva boy".

 A second season aired in North America in 2022.
 The third and final season aired in 2025.

 Premise

 The show follows four Haredi yeshiva students in Jerusalem: Avinoam (Daniel Gad), who is the son of a Knesset member; Dov, nicknamed Lazer (Omer Perelman Striks), who comes from a wealthy family that primarily lives in New York City; Meir (Israel Attias), who comes from a poor Mizrahi/Sephardi family; and Gedaliah (Ori Laizerouvich), a nerdy and pious Torah scholar who joins the group.
 The show also includes Maya Wertheimer as Devorah, who is Lazer's sister and Gedaliah's love interest and--in season two--fiancee.

-Story Plot
+Plot

 The series follows the lives of four students at the ultra-Orthodox yeshiva "Netivot Avraham," where they study in a boarding school setting: